 Want to go off-road?
 You'll need the best trail running shoes.
-The best trail shoes can not only enable you to go fast off road but they will also protect your feet from rocks, braches, mud or anything else you come across as you devour the miles on a forest path or mountain trail.
+The best trail shoes can not only enable you to go fast off-road but will also protect your feet from rocks, branches, mud or anything else you come across as you devour the miles on a forest path or mountain trail.

-Don't let the wrong running footwear slow you down as you leave the tarmac behind: choose the best trail running shoes for every off-the-beaten-path running sessions with this handy guide.
+Don't let the wrong running footwear slow you down as you leave the tarmac behind: choose the best trail running shoes for every off-the-beaten-path running session with this handy guide.

 The best trail running shoes, in order of preference